graffitilogic/KeyScanner/README.md

 Many of the abandoned wallets on the blockchain were based on Private Keys generated from very early openSSL (.98h) builds.

 Theory:
 Could there be exploits to recover my key based on BN_Rand_Range and contemporary platform limitations?
+For instance, I know what version my btc client was running, what OS and hardware, I know a portion of the private key, the public key, the p2pkh address.
+Coupled with known perfcounter value ranges, knowledge of when the key was created and the ability to mostly recreate that environment, could I set up a test scenaria to try to brute force my own missing private key?  (spoiler alert: no.)

 Test:
 I generated a billion keys using from-the-era hardware and OSs and did analysis looking for grouping anomalies in the set.
 Even early openSSL         builds seem to have done a good job of stirring the pool between requests and using perfcounters to approximate random seeds and re-stirring parms.